1m1-github/FairPortfolio.jl/whitepaper/FairPortfolio.typ

 \ \
 The 2nd moments are the #link(<stable-covariances>)[covariances] between the assets, $sigma_(i j)$, including the variances of each asset $sigma_(i i)$.
 \ \
-Moments of degree 3-and-higher have ever larger relative errors of measurement due to financial data being highly noisy.
+Moments of degree 3-and-  higher have ever larger relative errors of measurement due to financial data being highly noisy.
 \ \
 For numerical and qualitative stability, we should not include high error parameters in our optimization.
 This leaves us only with 2nd moments.